According to the U.S. Department of Health and Human Services:

 HighGrove CEO Jim McCutcheon was an active participant in the wellness program in 2013, and will continue to be in 2014.
 This top-down example is a great motivator for other employees, Odeh explains — and Jim’s going to need all the energy he can get once he assumes the 2014 PLANET presidency!
 (Stay tuned for more details on that.)

 HighGrove is proud to support the improvement of its employees’ health and wellness.
-If you want to learn more about our business, give us a call at 678-298-0550 or use our simple contact form, and we’ll get in touch with you.
+If you want to learn more about our business, call us at 678-298-0550 or use our simple contact form for a free consultation!